-Risk and Return: Meaning of risk, meaning of return, estimation of risk and return
+Risk and Return: Meaning of risk, meaning of return, estimation of risk and return, introduction to derivatives, role of derivatives in risk reduction

-Capital and Money Markets: Meaning, types, capital and money market instruments
+Capital and Money Markets: Meaning, types, role and functions, instruments

-Portfolio Theory: Meaning of portfolio, theoretical principles, choices, optimal weights, optimal portfolio choice, introduction to pricing models
+Portfolio Theory: Meaning of portfolio, theoretical principles, choices, optimal choice, introduction to pricing models

-Practical sessions: To use the proprietary software in live international derivatives
+Practical sessions:

-- 1. Introduction to an international derivatives product - 2.
-Introduction to technical analysis - 3.
-Practice of analytical methods on the proprietary software - 4.
-Introduction to evaluation methods
+- 1. To use the proprietary software in live international derivatives - 2.
+Introduction to an international derivatives product - 3.
+Introduction to technical analysis - 4.
+Practice of analytical methods on the proprietary software - 5.
+Using Excel to evaluate some tools and techniques

-Recommended Prerequisites: Course - Finance, Accounting and Valuation;
+Recommended Prerequisites: Course - Finance, Accounting and Valuation; Excel (intermediate)

 - 1. Explain the role of the financial system and the process of creation of money - 2.
 Explicate various monetary policy tools - 3.
-Explain relationship between risk and return

-- 4. Explicate the types of capital markets and money markets including the market instruments - 5.
+Explain relationship between risk and return, and role of derivatives in risk reduction - 4.
+Explicate the types of capital markets and money markets including the market instruments - 5.
 Apply the portfolio theory to choose an optimal portfolio